COVID-19: Contact Tracing

-What to expect when you get a call or text from a contact tracer
+What to expect when you get a call, text, or email from a contact tracer

 DHS wants you to feel comfortable if you get a call from one of our contact tracers.
 Here’s what to expect if you get a call:

 - Our staff will always identify themselves as representatives of the state.
 They will verify who they are talking with on the call before they even begin to talk about contact tracing.

 - Once they verify who they are speaking with is the right person, they will explain why they are calling.

 - If our contact tracer is calling to say you have been exposed to COVID-19, they won't identify the person you were in contact with or where it might have happened.

 Our contact tracers will never ask you for credit card numbers, bank account numbers, or your Social Security number.
 Here are some things they will ask you for:

 - Your name